keamarg/e28/p1/README.md

 ## Notes for instructor
 ### Requirements
+Due to API limitations, sometimes, the pictures will not make perfect sense.
+I learned a lot implementing the API's rather than using fixed images though.

 I have a few comments to these requirements:

 * Keep track of a) a running score and b) results of each round of the game played.